International Space Station

-The station is divided into two main sections: the Russian Orbital Segment (ROS), developed by Roscosmos, and the US Orbital Segment (USOS), built by NASA, ESA, JAXA, and CSA.
-A striking feature of the ISS is the Integrated Truss Structure, which connect the station's vast system of solar panels and radiators to its pressurized modules.
-These modules support diverse functions, including scientific research, crew habitation, storage, spacecraft control, and airlock operations.
+The station is a modular space station divided into two main sections: the Russian Orbital Segment (ROS), developed by Roscosmos, and the US Orbital Segment (USOS), built by NASA, ESA, JAXA, and CSA.
+The Integrated Truss Structure connects the station's vast system of solar panels and radiators to its 16 major pressurized modules.
+These modules support scientific research, crew habitation, storage, spacecraft control, and airlock operations.
 The ISS has eight docking and berthing ports for visiting spacecraft.
-The station orbits the Earth at an average altitude of 400 km and circles the Earth in roughly 93 minutes, completing orbits per day.
+In total, the station consists of 43 different modules and elements.
+Crews visit via the Soyuz and Crew Dragon spacecraft, and previously the Space Shuttle.
+(Note: Boeing Starliner, designed for crew transport, made one crewed mission to the station in 2024, and one uncrewed in 2022, both experiencing malfunctions.
+One cargo flight is planned with the future of the craft unclear.)
+Cargo supply craft include Progress, Cargo Dragon, Cygnus, Automated Transfer Vehicle, and HTV-X.